Top 10 Places to Visit in Italy

 Tuscany | leoks / Shutterstock.com

 Siena, perched atop a hill overlooking olive groves and vineyards, is a beautifully preserved medieval city.
-Its narrow streets, encircled by ancient walls, lead to the magnificent Piazza del Campo, renowned for hosting the annual Palio horse race.
+Its narrow streets, encircled by ancient walls, lead to the magnificent Piazza del Campo, renowned for hosting the annual Palio horse race — held on 2 July and 16 August, though finding accommodation during Palio week requires booking months ahead.
 The city’s gothic cathedral and the Museo dell’Opera Metropolitana showcase the expressive art of the Sienese School, which flourished from the 13th to the 14th centuries.

 San Gimignano, often referred to as the “Manhattan of the Middle Ages,” is famed for its 14 medieval towers that dominate the skyline.
 These towers, remnants of a bygone era, offer a glimpse into the town’s historical significance and provide panoramic views of the surrounding countryside.

 Pienza, a UNESCO World Heritage Site, is celebrated for its Renaissance architecture and urban planning.
 Redesigned in the 15th century by Pope Pius II, the town exemplifies the ideals of a utopian city with harmonious buildings and open spaces.
-Pienza is also renowned for its pecorino cheese, a culinary delight for visitors.
+Pienza is also renowned for its pecorino cheese — buy directly from the shops along Corso il Rossellino, where you can taste before you buy.

 7. Milan